symfony/symfony-docs/mailer.rst

         // ...
         ->to('john@example.com');

+    // the second optional argument of SMimeEncrypter defines which encryption algorithm is used
+    // (it must be one of these constants: https://www.php.net/manual/en/openssl.ciphers.php)
     $encrypter = new SMimeEncrypter([
         // key = email recipient; value = path to the certificate file 'jane@example.com' => '/path/to/first-certificate.crt',